Summary

 Other diagnostic factors

-- steatorrhoea
+- steatorrhea

 - thirst, polyuria, nocturia, and weight loss

-- nausea, vomiting, anorexia, and mid-epigastric pain
+- nausea, vomiting, and early satiety

 - hepatomegaly